 With that, the two crashed through the earth itself using their combined power.
 Miles and miles downward they pushed with all their might, with Comet’s jets blazing and Starman’s bolts carving a path through solid rock.
 They spotted the matching Cardialink, and as soon as they grabbed it, they headed back up.

 Upon their swift return to the surface, Metallo roared his rage.
 “Curse you!
 Without that link in the core, I’m back to where I started!”
 Metallo ran toward Adam Blake, who brought his fists upward at top speed.
 He caught the cyborg and sent him down hard.

 “We could have just tossed you into the sun,” threatened Comet.

 Starman once again traded blows with Vanquisher, whose blasts could not harm Payton’s altered metabolism.
 Dolphin used her agility to toss the stronger Ultimate into Metallo’s metallic parts.
 She staggered up and fell again.

-Starman caught the arm of Vanquisher and flew upward, dragging his foe along.
+Catching Vanquisher’s arm, Starman flew upward, dragging his foe along.
 He blasted the felon’s left boot jet with his stellar energy and then let go of the vain villain.
 Vanquisher yelled and flailed around desperately before dropping to earth with a crash.
 “Happy landings,” quipped Starman as he checked to be sure that the fall had only stunned the man.

 Comet hit Metallo again and again.
 “Where are the Cheetah and the Golden Glider?
 I know Vanquisher and his allies took them,” he said.